tylergneill/skrutable/manual.md

 A handy bonus feature in `transliteration.py` is `destroy_spaces`, but it can only be activated by changing the source code.
 Set this to `True` to get rid of spaces added in Romanization, i.e., those typically omitted in Devanagari in favor of ligatures.
 Details can be viewed and controlled in `tables.py`.

-For more detailed info on how all the parts work, see internal documentation.
+For more detailed info on how all the parts work, please see internal documentation.